BstLabs/medium-articles/how_to_convert_python_functions/article.md

 The big change is we are going to accept date and the manufacturer name as keyword arguments.
 This is quite intuitive isn't it?
 Thinking about CLI call, it will look like: `./qr-code green-badge generate Shako Rzayev 1989-10-24 2021-01-01=pfizer 2021-06-01=pfizer`

-The next important change is - we have docstring with explanation of the arguments - you are right, dynacli uses this for building the help messages of the CLI.
+The next important change is - we have docstring with explanation of the arguments - you are right, DynaCLI uses this for building the help messages of the CLI.
 Again quite Pythonic - we already added explanation, why register same help message for building the CLI?

 The rest of the code is mostly the same - functionally no change, the logic is the same.

 ## CLI entrypoint

-Now just last step, create CLI entrypoint with dynacli, create a file called `cli` and add following:
+Now just last step, create CLI entrypoint with DynaCLI, create a file called `cli` and add following:

 ```py
 #!/usr/bin/env python3